 “And, we also led the search for the Thylacine on Cape York, which may sound loopy but was very solid science focused on declining tropical wildlife, and had many around the world captivated.”

-Further afield, the centre is leading a global project investigating the ecological impacts of road and urban expansion and providing many nations in the Asia-Pacific, Africa and Latin America with advice on finding the balance between rapid population and infrastructure growth and management of their biologically rich terrestrial and marine ecosystems.
+Further afield, the centre is leading a global project investigating the environmental research impact of road and urban expansion and providing many nations in the Asia-Pacific, Africa and Latin America with advice on finding the balance between rapid population and infrastructure growth and management of their biologically rich terrestrial and marine ecosystems.

 Thylacines on Queensland’s Cape York Peninsula – Professor Bill Laurance on “Geckos and Gum Leaves” YouTube Channel